Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-In Florida, “waiver of counsel can occur only after the child has had a meaningful opportunity to confer with counsel regarding the child’s right to counsel, the consequences of waiving counsel, and any other factors that would assist the child in making the decision to waive counsel.
-This waiver shall be in writing….
-If the child is entering a plea to or being tried on an allegation of committing a delinquent act, the written waiver shall also be submitted to the court in the presence of a parent, legal custodian, responsible adult relative, or attorney assigned by the court to assist the child, who shall verify on the written waiver that the child’s decision to waive counsel has been discussed with the child and appears to be knowing and voluntary.”
+In Florida, a youth can only waive the right to counsel after “a meaningful opportunity to confer with counsel regarding the child’s right to counsel, the consequences of waiving counsel, and any other factors that would assist the child in making the decision . . .
+This waiver shall be in writing.”
 Fla.
 R. Juv.
-P. R. 8.165.
-A child must be informed of his or her right to counsel at every stage of the proceedings, even if the child waived counsel at an earlier stage.
+P. 8.165(a).
+If the youth is entering a plea or being tried for a delinquent act, then the written waiver must be verified and submitted to the court in the presence of a parent, guardian, or attorney.
 Fla.
 R. Juv.
-P. R. 8.165.
-“No waiver shall be accepted when it appears that the party is unable to make an intelligent and understanding choice because of mental condition, age, education, experience, the nature or complexity of the case or other factors.”
+P. 8.165(b)(5).
+The decision to waive counsel must be made “intelligently and understandingly” and “appear to be knowing and voluntary.”
 Fla.
 R. Juv.
-P. R. 8.165(b)(4).
+P. 8.165(b)(2)-(3).
+Even if the youth waived counsel at an earlier stage, assistance of counsel is offered at each subsequent stage of the proceedings.
+Fla.
+R. Juv.
+P. 8.165(b)(5).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

-The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
-Florida statutes list one post-disposition proceedings at which youth have a right to counsel.
+The legal needs of youth in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
+Florida statutes list one post-disposition proceeding at which youth have a right to counsel.

 In Florida, youth have a right to counsel in the following post-disposition proceeding: